Sean B. Cash

 - Faculty Affiliate, Tufts Institute of the Environment

 Sean B. Cash is an economist with the Friedman School of Nutrition Science and Policy at Tufts University.
 His research focuses on how food, nutrition, and environmental interventions and policies affect both producers and consumers.
 Ongoing and recent projects in this area include the efficacy of food label and price interventions as public health and environmental tools, including linkages to disease incidence; children’s food choices in commercial and school environments; consumer interest in food labeling of ethical attributes of food production; economics aspects of obesity; economic barriers to adherence to diabetes treatments; the role of agricultural policies on nutrition; and how point-of-sale health messaging impacts consumers’ demand for food.
-He also conducts research in the areas of environmental regulation and resource conservation, including projects on climate change and tea production; household valuation of water system improvements in Mexico; and invasive species management.
+He also conducts research in the areas of environmental impacts in food production, including projects on climate change and tea production and invasive species management.

 Dr. Cash has been the Principal or Co-Investigator on over $7 million of research funding.
 His work has been funded by the United States Department of Agriculture, the National Science Foundation, the National Institutes of Health, the Federal Emergency Management Agency, the Canadian Institutes of Health Research, Agriculture and Agri-food Canada, and Newman’s Own Foundation, among other sources.
 At the Friedman School, he teaches courses in statistics, environmental and food economics, and corporate social responsibility.

 Dr. Cash currently serves as Editor of the Canadian Journal of Agricultural Economics and on the editorial board of Agribusiness.
-He is also co-Chair of the C-FARE Blue Ribbon Panel on Consumer Concerns about Food, Health and Safety, and has previously served the Chair of the Food Safety and Nutrition section of the Agricultural and Applied Economics Association.
+He is on the Board of Directors of the Council on Food, Agricultural and Resource Economics (C-FARE), and has previously served the Chair of the Food Safety and Nutrition section of the Agricultural and Applied Economics Association.
 He has been involved extensively in policy and public-facing work, including testimony to the Canadian Parliament and service on a National Academy of Sciences panel on invasive species impacts of food trade.
 He was previously on faculty at the University of Wisconsin – Madison and the University of Alberta, and has worked at Resources for the Future and Arnold & Porter.

 - Ph.D., 2003, Agricultural and Resource Economics, University of California, Berkeley